usetania/tania-core/README.md

 ```

 ### Run The Test

-- Use `go test ./...` to run all the Go tests.
+Use `go test ./...` inside the `backend` folder to run all the Go tests.
-- Use `npm run cypress:run` to run the end-to-end test

 ## REST APIs
 **Tania** have REST APIs to easily integrate with any softwares, even you can build a mobile app client for it.
 You can import the JSON file inside Postman directory to [Postman app](https://www.getpostman.com).